Optimal quantum operations at zero energy cost: Introduction

-Our first result is a complete characterization of the optimal energy-preserving transformations and of their ultimate performances.
-After having characterized the structure of the optimal processes with a fixed probability of success, we move to a different scenario, where the probability of success is not fixed a priori.
-Specifically, we consider adaptive protocols whereby the experimenter performs repeated rounds of probabilistic operations and is free to decide on the fly whether to be content with the result obtained so far or whether to continue further.
-In this scenario we design a recursive protocol, consisting of a sequence of binary measurements that produce at each step the best approximation of the target with the highest probability allowed by quantum mechanics.
+After having characterized the structure of the optimal energy-preserving operations, we move to a different scenario, where the probability of success is not fixed {\em a priori}.
+We consider adaptive protocols whereby the experimenter performs repeated rounds of probabilistic operations and is free to decide on the fly whether to be content with the result obtained so far or whether to continue further.
+In this scenario we design a recursive protocol, consisting of a sequence of energy-preserving binary measurements that produce at each step the best approximation of the target with the highest probability allowed by quantum mechanics.
 Subsequent iterations of our protocol lead to an increasing probability of success, but also to a degradation of the state of the system and, eventually, to the loss of the advantages of postselection.
-This behaviour is a consequence of the inevitable tradeoff between the enhanced performance of probabilistic transformations and their reduced probability of success.
-The advantage of our recursive protocol is that it gives an explicit, ready-to-apply method to construct lower bounds to the optimal tradeoff curve between fidelity and probability of success, a problem that so far has been solved only in one case \cite{BaganPRL}.
-Remarkably, in this case we find out that our protocol reproduces the optimal tradeoff curve, provided that the input state is a superposition of sufficiently many energy levels.
-We conjecture that the protocol is asymptotically optimal also in those situations where the input and the target consist of many identical copies of pure states,e.~g.~as an example being the asymptotic cloning of quantum coherence.
-Independently of the validity of this conjecture, the importance of the recursive protocol can be best appreciated in all those cases where the optimal tradeoff curve is not explicitly known.
+This behavior is a consequence of the inevitable trade-off between the enhanced performance of probabilistic transformations and their reduced probability of success.
+The advantage of our recursive protocol is that it gives an explicit, ready-to-apply method to construct lower bounds to the optimal trade-off curve between fidelity and probability of success, a problem that so far has been solved only in one case \cite{BaganPRL}.
+Remarkably, in this particular case we find out that our protocol reproduces the optimal trade-off curve, provided that the input state is a superposition of sufficiently many energy levels.
+We conjecture that our protocol is asymptotically optimal also in those situations where the input and the target consist of many identical copies of pure states, an example being the asymptotic cloning of quantum coherence.
+Independently of the validity of this conjecture, the importance of the recursive protocol can be best appreciated in all those cases where the optimal trade-off curve is not explicitly known.
 To get even better lower bounds to the optimal curve, we finally introduce the operation of \emph{coherent coarse-graining}, which consists in joining different outcomes into a single quantum operation.
 Coherent coarse-graining allows one to keep the same probability of success of the outcomes that are joined, while increasing the fidelity with the target.
-Combined with our recursive protocol, this operation provides a canonical way to generate lower bounds to the optimal tradeoff between fidelity and success probability, whose exact calculation is generally hard to perform without resorting to numerical optimization.
+Combined with our recursive protocol, this operation provides a canonical way to generate analytical lower bounds to the optimal trade-off between fidelity and success probability, whose exact calculation is generally hard to perform without resorting to numerical optimization.